baxterdax/MaTTE/PRODUCTION_DEPLOYMENT.md

 # MaTTE Production Deployment Guide

-## Server: sprig@23.80.88.88 (Port 1314)
+## Production Server Deployment

-This guide details how to deploy MaTTE to your production server alongside existing services (Supabase, Traefik, etc.) using a custom port to avoid conflicts.
+This guide details how to deploy MaTTE to your production server alongside existing services using Docker and Traefik reverse proxy.

 ---